A month has gone by since the last earnings report for eBay (EBAY). Shares have lost about 5.7% in that time frame, underperforming the S&P 500.

 Balance Sheet and Cash Flow

-For the fourth quarter of 2017, eBay expects revenues to grow 6%–8% on an Fx-neutral basis to $2.58-$2.62 billion, better than the Zacks Consensus Estimate of $2.57 billion.
-Non-GAAP earnings are expected within 57-59 cents.
-The mid-point of the range is lower than the Zacks Consensus Estimate of 59 cents.
-GAAP earnings per share from continuing operations are expected in the range of 40-45 cents.
+For the second quarter of 2019, eBay expects revenues to grow 2-4% on an Fx-neutral basis to $2.64-$2.69 billion.
+Non-GAAP earnings are expected within 61-63 cents.
+GAAP earnings per share from continuing operations are expected in the range of 41-45 cents.

 How Have Estimates Been Moving Since Then?

-At this time, the stock has a poor Growth Score of F, however its Momentum is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, eBay has an average Growth Score of C, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-The stock has a Zacks Rank #3 (Hold).
-We are expecting an inline return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+Notably, eBay has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 eBay Inc. (EBAY) : Free Stock Analysis Report